j10er/NodeKit/README.md

       - bpy_collection: find type of collection, add 3 items
       - assets/other objets: future
 => attributes_dict wouldn't be backwards compatible
-### Test the behavior of a complex tree
+### Test the behavior
-- needs node tester
+- All basic tests: recieve a point at (0,0,0) as input, test successful if it now is at (0,0,1), otherwise wrong
 ### Manually
 - find key features/node types
 - useful?